The Anniversary: A Thriller

 Not yet published: Expected May 12, 2026

-From the bestselling author of Parents Weekend comes one of the most anticipated thrillers of the year.
+From the national bestselling author of Parents Weekend, comes one of the most anticipated thrillers of the year.

-A year later, Jules is struggling with trauma and guilt, tormented by the question: Why was I spared?
-Quinn is newly released from juvenile detention and returns home to fresh heartbreak: the unsolved murder of his mother.
+A year later, Jules is haunted by trauma and guilt, tormented by one question: Why was she spared?
+Quinn is newly released from juvenile detention and returns home to devastating news—the unsolved murder of his mother.

 Pre-order the book